Fear of cancer coming back (recurrence)

 Coping with fear of recurrence

-Many people find it helpful to talk about their fears with a friend of family member.
-Talking about these feelings can help alleviate some of the fear.
-Talking it over can help you understand your fears and the reasons behind them.
+• Talking with a friend or family member about your feelings may help to ease some of the fear.
+Talking things over can help you make sense of your fears and the reasons behind them.

-Many people benefit from talking to others who have been through similar experiences and understand the fear of recurrence.
-Knowing that others have experienced similar feelings can help.
-You can speak with others at support group meetings at your local cancer support centre or through the Irish Cancer Society survivor support programme.
+• Talking to others who have been through similar experiences and who understand the fear of recurrence can also be helpful.
+You can speak with others at support group meetings at your local cancer support centre or through the Irish Cancer Society Peer Support Programme.
+Call our cancer nurses on Freephone 1800 200 700 if you would like to be put in touch with a Peer Support volunteer or if you need help finding support.

-It is important that you know and understand your follow-up care plan.
-Knowing that your team is monitoring you closely and understanding what your follow-up plan entails can help reduce the fear of recurrence.
+• Get to know your follow-up care plan and ask any questions if you're not sure about any part of it.
+You may not feel like going to follow-up appointments, especially if you are feeling anxious.
+But follow up can give you the chance to ask any questions you have, discuss any health problems and worries you have and have any recommended check.
+Knowing that your team is monitoring you closely can help reduce the fear of recurrence.
 Even when you do not have the same in-person contact with your team, it is important to know that you can still contact them with any concerns.

 Feeling anxious before follow-up tests and leading up to appointments is normal.
-Scheduling activities may help distract you in the days leading up to these appointments.
-Talking with friends or family, going for walks or scheduling activities you enjoy may help lessen the anxiety.
+Keeping busy and scheduling activities you enjoy may help distract you and reduce your anxiety in the days leading up to these appointments.

 For more information